-I extend my thanks to those shareholders that have continued to help fund the Company throughout the year.
-I also want to thank our fellow Directors for loan funding extended during the year and further thanks to those Executive Staff members that have applied significant time in continuing to support the Company without being paid accordingly.
-For this I am extremely grateful.
+I extend my thanks to those shareholders who have continued to support the Company through funding during the year.
+I would also like to thank our fellow Directors for extending loan funding during the year and further thanks to those Executive Staff Members who have applied significant excess time to support the Company without being paid accordingly.
+For this, I am extremely grateful.

-Nigel Forrester

-Chairman & Managing Director
+Nigel Forrester Chairman & Managing Director 11 August 2021